arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-education/content.md

 If you want to explore more on how Things work, check [here](https://docs.arduino.cc/arduino-cloud/getting-started/iot-cloud-getting-started#3-creating-a-thing).

-***With a Free Plan you can only connect two Things with the IoT Cloud at the a time.
-With a School Plan each member you've included in your plan can connect up to five Things to a Device.***
+***With a Free Plan you can only connect two Things with the IoT Cloud at a time.
+With a School Plan, each member you've included in your plan can connect up to five Things to a Device.***

 The image below highlights the important elements that we will use frequently.
 Each number is explained below the image.